According to a recent openIDEO challenge:

 In a world where this is the context for education, students need to learn a set of tools and mindsets that helps them adapt and develop new capacities.

-Several weeks ago, we worked with improv instructor Jessica Austgen to help students develop more agility in their thinking.
-Today, students played a few rounds of comedy karaoke to learn how to adapt the strategies of successful comedians to the presentations they will be making in a few weeks to demonstrate their learning on Friday, May 26th.
-As with many of the lessons that students learn at Colorado Academy, we know that the skills that our REDI Lab students learned today will have long term value because we prepare young people for more than just college.
+Today, students played a few rounds of comedy karaoke to learn how to adapt the strategies of successful comedians to the presentations they will be making in a few weeks.
+Like many of the lessons that students learn at Colorado Academy, they have long term value to prepare young people for more than just college.

-Plus, we all need more humor in our lives so a dose of improv or comedy is always good!
+Plus, we all need more humor in our lives so a dose of comedy is always good!

 Article originally published via Paul Kim on Colorado Academy News